beichentian-GIS/Airbnb-Price-Prediction-A-Case-of-Boston-vs-Seattle/README.md

 The insights of the analyses can be found at [this blog post](https://medium.com/@btiangis91/airbnb-price-prediction-a-case-of-boston-vs-seattle-e5bdf023d169) on Medium: .

 # Licensing, Authors, Acknowledgements
 Credits are given to AirBnB for the data.
-Data licensing and other descriptive information can be reached at InsideAirbnb (http://insideairbnb.com/get-the-data/).
+Data licensing and other descriptive information can be reached at [InsideAirbnb](http://insideairbnb.com/get-the-data/).